-Despite greater awareness and high-profile attempts by charities to banish the stigmas for good, many are harassed by the belief that their sex should be tough and fearless and are therefore reluctant to display any sign of perceived weakness.
+Despite greater awareness and high-profile attempts by charities to banish the stigmas for good, many are racked by the belief that men should be tough and fearless and are therefore reluctant to display any sign of perceived weakness.
 They choose to suffer in silence.

-And the numbers will be significant with, on the last estimation, more than a tenth of UK men living with one or more of the common mental health disorders.
+And the numbers will be significant with more than a tenth of UK men living with one or more of the common mental health disorders.

-William was confused by the early warning signs just over seven years ago and initially suppressed them until the sadness and anxiety manifest in a more catastrophic way for him and his loved ones.
+William was confused by the early warning signs just over nine years ago and initially suppressed them until the sadness and anxiety manifested in a more catastrophic way for him and his loved ones.

 He said: “I was so aggressive.
 Whereas before I would let things go, I was up for the fight.
 The slightest thing would make me angry.